A grassroots, brevet-style day of gravel adventure. Four riders, one borderland loop, and the back roads in between.

 Bail-out points sit near the two town stops.
 If you pull the plug, text the number we give you so nobody's left out on the course after dark.

-No feed zones, no broom wagon, no bike shop for miles.
-Two town stops — around miles TBD and TBD — let you refill, but the longest stretch without services runs about TBD miles, so carry enough and a way to treat creek water.
+No feed zones, no sag wagon, no bike shop for miles.
+Two town stops — their spots shared with confirmed teams — let you refill, but the longest stretch without services runs long, so carry enough fuel and water and/or be creative.
 Everything else rides with you; the captain makes sure all four are set before the start.

 In year one we track teams by phone, not hardware.
 Each team picks the rider whose phone lasts longest, installs a free tracking app, and follows the checklist below.
 The live map backfills whenever you hit coverage in the two towns — so a stalled dot means no signal, not trouble.